writethedocs/www/docs/conf/portland/2023/writing-day.rst

 Our online documentation is marked up in AsciiDoc, lives in Git, and is built automatically into a static site using GitHub Actions.

-Raspberry Pi is looking for Writing Day attendees to contribute to our open source documentation.
+Raspberry Pi is looking for Writing Day attendees to contribute to our open-source documentation.
 We're looking for contributions that focus on:

 - Copy-editing